amberbiology/scribl/paper/paper.md

 Although `scribl` is not primarily intended for the construction of formal kinetic systems biology models such as the modeling languages [Kappa](https://kappalanguage.org/) [@boutillier_kappa_2020] and [SBML](https://sbml.org/) [@keating_sbml_2020].
-However, these network could be considered a coarse-grained model of biological systems that sits somewhere between the very low resolution representation of a system by keywords and literature terms, and the very high resolution representation of a formal, kinetic model.
+However, these networks could be considered a coarse-grained model of biological systems that sits somewhere between the very low resolution representation of a system by keywords and literature terms, and the very high resolution representation of a formal, kinetic model. `scribl`-enabled networks may, however, help researchers identify the interactions or parameters that require measurement in order to build those detailed models.

 `scribl` is also not intended to be a replacement for biological graph databases such as [Reactome](https://reactome.org)